Sunny With a High Near 76

 Thursday

-A 30 percent chance of showers and thunderstorms after 1pm.
+A 30 percent chance of showers and thunderstorms after noon.
 Mostly sunny, with a high near 75.
+Light and variable wind becoming north 6 to 11 mph in the morning.

 Thursday Night

-A 30 percent chance of showers and thunderstorms before 7pm.
-Partly cloudy, with a low around 48.
+A 20 percent chance of showers and thunderstorms before midnight.
+Mostly cloudy, with a low around 48.
+Northwest wind 5 to 13 mph becoming east northeast after midnight.
+Winds could gust as high as 20 mph.

 Friday